 - Spent cooking oils and cooking grease MUST NOT be poured into our sinks.
 Harbourfront Centre staff are the only personnel that can remove and discard oil and grease.
 The vendor must contact our staff in order to be taken away.

 - We also provide garbage containers and garbage bags for disposal of solid waste material.
 Failure to follow this procedure will result in additional charges for any damages resulting from incorrect disposal.

 - Food vendors must provide their own hand soap.

-- Decor: Harbourfront Centre requires each vendor to decorate their booth in a way that will complement the programme.
+- Decor: Harbourfront Centre requires each vendor to decorate their booth in a way that will complement the program.
 Decor items can only be taped or tied on inside the booth.
 Staples, nails, screws, or pins cannot be used.
 All decor items must be removed at the end of the vending contract.
 You may not place any décor or signage outside the confined space of the booth.

 - Harbourfront Centre will not be responsible for decor left on site after the festival.

 - Vendors may not exceed their booth perimeter in order to maintain safe traffic flow through the World Café.